Overview

 A nuance specific to deduct on order placed mode

-If an order is cancelled very quickly after placement and the discount code was never fully marked as "used" in the system, Rivo recognizes that no points were ever actually deducted and skips the refund step.
+If an order is refunded or voided very quickly after placement and the discount code was never fully marked as “used” in the system, Rivo recognizes that no points were ever actually deducted and skips the refund step.
 This prevents double-crediting, where a customer could end up with more points than they started with.

 POS (point of sale) compatibility